GuangjieYu1/DL_miniProject/README.md

 ECE-GY 7123 Deep Learning - Mini Project
 Guangjie Yu and

-## PreRequisistes
+## Package Requirement
-The following python packages are required:
+The Pytorch python packages:
 * torch
 * torchsummary
+The number processing package:
 * numpy
+* multiprocessing
+The progress visulization package:
 * tqdm
+The ploting package:
-* multiprocessing
+* matplotlib

 All above packages' installtion are built in the code with !pip install command